phuang1024/piano_video/docs/api-tutorial.rst

 To install this add-on, we first need to uninstall the other one (remember, we installed it in the Operator section).
-Uninstalling and the installing can be tedious, so we can fix that problem by making a link install.
+Uninstalling and then installing can be tedious.
+We can fix that problem by making a link install.
 Piano Video will read from the path we give it instead of copying the file.